 Prague Like a Local

-With Prague so full of foreign visitors, it can be a little hard to uncover what life for residents is like.
+With the capital so full of foreign visitors, it can be a little hard to uncover what life for residents is like.
 So put the sightseeing on hold for a while and try these activities, beloved by locals.

 Every discussion about this republic begins and ends with beer.
 That seems fair, given that Czechs aren’t only the world's largest per capita consumers of pivo, they also invented the modern pilsner, and their national brews set the gold standard globally.
 They are so good, in fact, that beer here commands the type of reverence usually reserved for fine wine.
 But if you want to drink it like a native, don't chug from a bottle or a can.
 Head to the nearest pivnice, or pub, grab a seat at a communal table, and wait for the waiter to plunk down a mug in front of you.
 Turn to your neighbor, raise your glass, and say, "Na zdraví!"
 (To your health!)—any pronunciation suffices when you say it with feeling.
 Congratulations: you are now an honorary citizen.

 Czechs survived three centuries of Austrian occupation (from 1620 to 1918) with nothing but a shared culture to unite them; and right across the class continuum they remain committed to the performing arts.
 Opera and orchestral music are the biggest draws, and you'll likely encounter touts advertising quick "greatest hits"–style concerts in churches all over town.
 However, these are targeted squarely at tourists, with nary a native in sight.
 So save your koruny for the real deal, like a performance by the Prague State Opera or the Czech Philharmonic.
 The comprehensive online listings at www.prague.eu cover classical acts, plus concerts and club shows, where you can rub elbows with local music enthusiasts.
 The quality of the performances is high, and the audience reaction is invariably heartfelt.